 What are the possible goals of a CPS case?
 The most common goal is returning your child to your home.
 Other goals could be having a relative of yours adopt your child (if your parental rights are terminated) or being placed into the permanent care of a relative.
 A document known as the Family Service and Child Service Plan will contain these recommendations and goals.

 What is a family service plan?

-All of these groups will decide what changes or goals need to be made in your life in order to have you returned home on a permanent basis.
-A plan will be provided that will allow you to know what you have to do to meet these goals as well as the support structure that is available to you for assistance.
+These groups will decide what changes or goals need to be made in your life to have you returned home permanently.
+A plan will be provided that will allow you to know what you have to do to meet these goals and the support structure that is available to you for assistance.

 What is a child service plan?

 The child service plan is a plan that will allow your child to receive the care that he or she needs while outside of your home.
-This plan will discuss what needs you have and the CPS services that will be utilized in order to ensure that you receive the care that you need.
-Things like your child’s health, their education, their experience with religion and other important aspects of their life will be covered by the child service plan.
+This plan will discuss what needs you have and the CPS services that will be utilized to ensure that you receive the care you need.
+The child service plan will cover things like your child’s health, education, experience with religion, and other important aspects of their life.

-As I mentioned a moment ago, the typical goal of a child service plan will be to place your child back in your home with you on a permanent basis.
-In the event that your circumstances will not allow for a return home, other options will be explored.
-If your child is high school-aged there will be information provided in the service plan that allows for your child to be able to transition better into adulthood.
+As I mentioned a moment ago, a child service plan's typical goal will be to place your child back in your home with you permanently.
+If your circumstances do not allow for a return home, other options will be explored.
+If your child is high school-aged, there will be information provided in the service plan that allows your child to transition better into adulthood.